iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

 Various solutions exist that take different approaches to helping tame asynchronous code.

 I want to give you a better framework for evaluating these solutions, and help you worry about the right things and not the wrong things.

-So I've devised a set of three crucibles, little theoretical problems that I think are relevant to the most common use cases that you'll want an async solution to help you with.
+I've devised a set of three crucibles, little theoretical problems that I think are relevant to the most common use cases that you'll want an async solution to help you with.

 I'm going to walk through these crucibles to evaluate four popular solutions, so you can see how each one works and how they compare to each other.

-And then when you find another solution that I haven't covered, or you need to pick a solution for a project you're working on, I want you to remember these crucibles.
+When you find another solution, remember these crucibles.

-Pick a solution based on how well it solves these problems, not based on how many indentations or curly braces it involves.
+Pick a solution based on how well it solves these problems, not how many indentations or curly braces it does or doesn't have.

+Let's meet the three crucibles.

 ~~~